intentor/utilities/README.md

 - Validation helpers and extensions methods;
 - Web Form controls helpers and extensions methods.

+The releases, although not tied to a source code at this repository, contains binaries and documentations for each released version of the project.

 Currently the project is **DISCONTINUED**.
 However, feel free to fork it and continue its development!

 ## License